laurasandoval99/frontend_fundacion_amanecer/README.md

 ### What will you find here?
 All of our codebase including the notebooks and models organized in folders.

-The following folders belong to website app:
+Our app has:

+### Features
+ - Python 3.9.0
+ - Dash 2.0
-- assets
+ - dash-labs 1.1.0
+ - Multipage structure with dash-labs
-- components
+ - Reusable components with classes

-- data
+ ### To use the application:
+ - Install requirements with pip install -r requirements.txt
-- pages
+ - Run python FundacionAmanecer.py

-FundacionAmanecer.py is the main .py that you have to run, installing previously the requirements.
+---

 The codebase has an authentication implemented.